compbio-mallory/cellClustering_GNN/README.md

 1. Data Directory (data/ by default):
 2. CNA Cosine Similarity Matrix (cell_adj_cosine.tsv): A TSV file representing the cosine similarity between cells based on CNA data.
+3. Use get_cna_cosine_similarity() function from data.py to get the CNA cosine similarity matrix(please modify the function to remove unwanted coulumns from the data)
-3. SNV Data (input_genotype.tsv): A TSV file containing SNV data for each cell.
+4. SNV Data (input_genotype.tsv): A TSV file containing SNV data for each cell.
-4. Labels (cells_groups.tsv): A TSV file with true cluster labels for evaluation.
+5. Labels (cells_groups.tsv): A TSV file with true cluster labels for evaluation.

 ## Citation